 And then just like any book these days, much of the content starts to feel like a giant advertisement to get the reader to author’s website and subscribe to one of the three publications she manages.
 Then again, isn’t that what most books are these days?

 My Stock Picking Experience:

 I’ve been both burned and had some great success with being speculative about stocks.
 In general I believe that if you’re willing to put the time and energy into really researching and understanding a company, then there are probably some good opportunities to be had.
-Just look at the history of Warren Buffett’s stock picks.
+Just look at.

 However, I’m not one of those people with that kind of time.
 I subscribe more to a John Bogle style of investing where I’d rather either invest in the stock market average or go for only large-cap companies that pay handsome dividends.

 In past on My Money Design, we’ve covered a number of different techniques and metrics you can use to help figure out whether a company will be any good or not.
 These are things such as:

 - Basic metrics (that you’d find on Yahoo Finance, CNN Money, etc)